kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 ### Istio upgraded to 1.14.1

 In this release, we upgraded Istio from 1.13.2 to 1.14.1.
-For more details on the changes, read the official [Istio 1.14.1 release notes](https://istio.io/latest/news/releases/1.14.x/announcing-1.14.1/).
+For more details, read the official [Istio 1.14.1 release notes](https://istio.io/latest/news/releases/1.14.x/announcing-1.14.1/).